Towards whole plants

 Producing animal protein requires up to 17 times as much land as vegetable protein, up to 26 times as much water, and up to 7 times as much phosphate, a dwindling natural resource1.
 Growing 1 kilogram of beef requires around 10 kilograms of plant food2 and produces emissions nearly 70 times those of 1 kilogram of oats3.

-Our 100% plant-based products are designed to give people confidence to move towards more planet friendly eating by eating more whole plants and less animal products.
+Our plant-based products are designed to give people confidence to move towards more planet friendly eating by eating more whole plants and less animal products.

 No out-of-season ingredients

 One study shows that an Austrian winter tomato has 12 times the emissions of a summer one4.
 We stay well away from high-emission out-of-season ingredients.

 Food miles are complex.
 However, regardless of how you crunch the data, flying food is an earth-killer.
 Air transport emissions are around 100 times those from shipping5.
 None of our ingredients or products are transported by air.

 1Quantification of the environmental impact of different dietary protein choices – The American Journal of Clinical Nutrition